cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

     }
     ```

-    And keep this `setupKeeper` function because tests created by Starport, some of which you never touch again, expect it.
+    And keep this `setupKeeper` function because tests created by Ignite CLI, some of which you never touch again, expect it.

-2. Starport created a default constructor for your App with a [`cosmoscmd.App`](https://github.com/cosmos/b9-checkers-academy-draft/blob/63fac3ba/app/app.go#L219-L230) return type.
+2. Ignite CLI created a default constructor for your App with a [`cosmoscmd.App`](https://github.com/cosmos/b9-checkers-academy-draft/blob/63fac3ba/app/app.go#L219-L230) return type.
 This is not convenient for you.
 So, instead of risking breaking other dependencies, you add a new constructor with [your `App`](https://github.com/cosmos/b9-checkers-academy-draft/blob/63fac3ba/app/app.go#L231-L255) as the return type.
 3. Add other elements taken from Cosmos SDK tests, like [`encoding.go`](https://github.com/cosmos/b9-checkers-academy-draft/blob/63fac3ba/app/encoding.go), [`proto.go`](https://github.com/cosmos/b9-checkers-academy-draft/blob/63fac3ba/app/params/proto.go) and [`test_helpers.go`](https://github.com/cosmos/b9-checkers-academy-draft/blob/63fac3ba/app/test_helpers.go), in which you must also initialize your checkers genesis:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/63fac3ba/app/test_helpers.go#L127-L128]